PLATINUM2025

 Four powerful questions that require reflection about what really matters - results.

 In addition to planting trees we run other programs specifically intended to keep the trees alive and to increase their value.
 So for example we run training seminars in local countries, teaching how to propagate, plant and care for fruit trees.
 We help entrepreneurs to start small businesses by supplying them with food processing equipment.
 And we buy their processed food product to get them established.
-And we distribute the food to schools and orphanages.
-We also provide the schools and orphanages with educational coloring books that teach the value of fruit trees.
+Then we distribute the food to schools and orphanages.
+We also provide the schools and orphanages with educational activity books that teach the value of fruit trees.

 These programs are separate but highly integrated, all with the strategy of keeping the trees alive and productive.